 At Centeno-Schultz Clinic we do not limit our evaluation and treatment to a single joint as this would limit clinical outcomes.
 Rather we employ the SANS paradigm, and in Paul’s case we evaluated the nerves that powered the muscles in the knee.

-Paul underwent bone marrow-derived Regenexx stem cell treatment in addition to platelet lysate epidural injections for his lumbar spinal stenosis.
+Paul underwent bone marrow-derived Regenexx stem cell treatment for osteoarthritis in the knee in addition to platelet lysate epidural injections as a treatment for his lumbar spinal stenosis.
 He had a significant reduction of pain and increase in function as a result of the treatment and has returned full time to his passions.
 He has been an ardent supporter of our clinic and referred many athletes.

 His recent Facebook post (below) summarizes his outcome and experience with Centeno-Schultz Clinic.
 Thank you, Paul, for allowing us to share this with others.
 Stay hydrated, reapply the sunscreen, and enjoy your rides and hikes in Maui!

 Paul Lyon: I had my knees done 6 years ago by Dr. Schultz at regenexx in the colorado clinc.
 2 ortho doctors said I need to replace both.
 Dr. Schultz did mine and I had great sucess…so great NBC in seattle did a spot on me and the regenexx stem cell procedure.
 I still have people chase me down to ask about the procedure that was on NBC tv seattle.

 30 minutes ago a guy from the east coast contacted me through the tv deal 7 months ago.
 Wanted to say thanks.. guy’s a runner.
 Had to stop running, only problem was, he loved it.
 That was his life.
 Doctors told him same thing…replacement.